VinAIResearch/JointIDSF/README.md

                     --output_file <output_file_name> \
                     --model_dir <path_to_trained_model>
 ```
-where input file is a raw text file (one utterance per line)
+where the input file is a raw text file (one utterance per line).

 ## Acknowledgement
 Our code is based on the unofficial implementation of the JointBERT paper from https://github.com/monologg/JointBERT